iapyeh/GGeditor/docs/DocStructure.rst

 Paragraph
 *********

-Any chunk of text with “Normal text” style is converted to reST paragraph.
+Any chunk of text with “Normal text” |icon|_ style is converted to reST paragraph.

 For example, in the Google Docs: